7 Best Things To Do in Singapore 7 Best Things To Do in Singapore

 6. Discover Little India

 Singapore is so great because of its multicultural living.
-A little slice of India in a colorful neighborhood, in the middle of the city!
-When you walk the streets you directly smell the spice shops.
-But also Sari store, Indian street food shops, and stalls selling flower garlands.
+A little slice of India in a colorful neighborhood in the middle of the city!
+When you walk the streets, you directly smell the spice shops.
+But also Sari stores, Indian street food shops, and stalls selling flower garlands.

 7. Lunch at Trendy Cafes

-Singapore is not a budget travel country but definitely can be done within some budget limits.
+Singapore is not a budget travel country, but it definitely can be done within some budget limits.

 Staying in Singapore